GreigBenton/Milestone_project_3/README.md

         - Used dummy accounts to test login/sign-up process.
         - Entered username and password field and then left field without entering value data to see if defensive programming would activate.
         - Checked MONGODB for inserted data upon signup
 4. **Testing Results**

         - Upon signing up/logging in.
 User is redirected to their personal profile page as intended.
         - Upon signing up.
 New user data is inserted into appropriate database collection as intended.
         - When inputting/entering username/password if incorrect or unsuitable values are entered the form will not let the user continue with process as intended.
+        - Upon signing out user was redirected to the appropriate page.

+#### Home page - Search functionality

+1. **Expected Results**

+        - When searching and submitting form, user should be presented with any data entries that meets search criteria via Book name, author name, genre or book description.
+Picking up keywords and displaying the appropriate entries.
+        - Upon resetting the search form all data/list entries should appear
+        - When searching, if no results are found then a message should appear to show the user that their search hasn't yielded any results.
+2. **Reasons for testing**

+        - Search functionality is incredibly important as to be a useful database the community needs to be able to filter results based on their desires and tastes.
+A poorly executed search function or one limited in scope will result in poor UX.
+3. **Tests performed**

+        - Searched for various terms that may or may not appear within the indexed fields.
+These varied from names of authors to genres and keywords that may have been included in a book description e.g. 'Mystery'
+        - After each successful search hit the reset button to test its functionality.
+        - Used keyword searches I knew were not in any current entries to see if correct flash message appeared.
+4. **Testing Results**

+        - When searching, each time results/entries which were applicable appeared as intended.
+        - Each hit of the Reset button correctly cleared the search data and returned the intitally listed entries.
+        - When searching for a term that wasn't present or applicable the correct message appeared to inform the user that their search garnered no results as intended.

+#### Home page - Collapsible card

+1. **Expected Results**

+        - When clicking on the collapsible header containing both book title and genre the collapsible body should appear to show further information about the entry.
+        - Upon clicking the purchase link within the card the user should be redirected to a new tab with the correct purchase link
+2. **Reasons for testing**

+        - The data in which users will learn about new books and ultimately decide whether or not they are interested in them is contained within these collapsible cards.
+If these do not function correctly then the site does not meet it's intended purpose.
+        - The business model of the site is an affiliate based system and therefore correct working links to each shared book is of utmost importance.
+3. **Tests performed**

+        - Clicked on each and every entry to ensure that each one collapsed/extended correctly while the previously selected entry closed to execute good UI.
+        - Clicked each link to ensure that the user is directed to the purchase site in a new tab providing good UX.
+4. **Testing Results**

+        - When collapsing each field, the correct data appeared and was displayed intuitively and in a well laid out space.
+        - When visiting each purchase link the correct new tab and page opened ready for the selected book to be purchased.

+#### Profile page

+1. **Expected Results**

+        - When viewing the profile page only the entries created by the current user should appear, allowing them to edit/remove their entry.
+        - When clicking 'Edit' the user should be redirected to the appropriate page
+        - When clicking 'Remove' the correct entry should be deleted from the site and also the link database.
+2. **Reasons for testing**

+        - The ability to only see entries that the current user has made creates a better UX and allows for easier editing and removal of the intended entry.
+This functionality is essential to CRUD.
+3. **Tests performed**

+        - Logged in using multiple dummy accounts which has created different entries to ensure only entries created by that user account appeared.
+        - Clicked edit on each entry to ensure the user was directed to the correct edit template.
+        - Removed test entries from multiple accounts to ensure the selected entry was removed.
+4. **Testing Results**

+        - When visiting the user profile page on multiple accounts, the correct and appropriate entries appeared when filtering via the created user.
+        - Each use of the edit button resulted in the user being directed to the edit template as intended.
+        - Each use of the remove button resulted in the selected and associated entry being removed.
+Upon checking and referring back to MONGODB the entry was also removed from the database as intended.

+#### Share Book page

+1. **Expected Results**

+        - When visiting the share book navigation link the user should be directed to the correct template.
+        - When on the share book template and hovering over the field icons a tooltip should appear presenting further information/examples.
+        - When sharing a book if the user attempts to input incorrect data/values the field should display a message if the currently input data doesn't meet the field standards.
+        - When a user confirms the listing the user should be redirected to the home page with an accompanying success flash.
+        - When sharing a book if a user decides to cancel their entry they should be redirected to the home page.
+2. **Reasons for testing**

+        - Search functionality is incredibly important as to be a useful database the community needs to be able to filter results based on their desires and tastes.
+A poorly executed search function or one limited in scope will result in poor UX.
+3. **Tests performed**

+        - Searched for various terms that may or may not appear within the indexed fields.
+These varied from names of authors to genres and keywords that may have been included in a book description e.g. 'Mystery'
+        - After each successful search hit the reset button to test its functionality.
+        - Used keyword searches I knew were not in any current entries to see if correct flash message appeared.
+4. **Testing Results**

+        - When searching, each time results/entries which were applicable appeared as intended.
+        - Each hit of the Reset button correctly cleared the search data and returned the intitally listed entries.
+        - When searching for a term that wasn't present or applicable the correct message appeared to inform the user that their search garnered no results as intended.

 ## Deployment